EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 3. Windows as a Service: Continuous Updates

-Windows 10 replaced the traditional 3-5 year OS release cycle with a continuous update model:
+Windows 10 replaced the traditional 3–5 year OS release cycle with a continuous update model.
+Organizations always have access to the latest security protections without waiting for a major OS upgrade cycle.

-• Feature Updates: Major updates released annually (shifted from semi-annual to annual cadence) that add new capabilities and security improvements.
+• Feature updates — major updates released annually (shifted from semi-annual to annual cadence) that add new capabilities and security improvements

-• Quality Updates: Monthly security and reliability patches delivered through Windows Update, Windows Update for Business, or WSUS/SCCM.
+• Quality updates — monthly security and reliability patches delivered through Windows Update, Windows Update for Business, or WSUS/SCCM

 4. Productivity and User Experience Improvements